ywng/fundvis/README.md

 5. Two modes for showing fund performance: 1. actual price--only one fund will be shown  2. percent mode, which allow you to add as many funds onto the chart as possible

-6. The reference point (base price) of the percentage mode can be set to any date with the data range.
+6. The reference point (base price) of the percentage mode can be set to any date within the data range.
 That means you can easily find out one month, one year, 5 year return. (you can get percentage change of the fund price of any interval length: just move the refernce pt)